geological-survey-of-queensland/industry-report-profile/README.md

 17. [dct:created](https://w3c.github.io/dxwg/dcat/)
 18. [dct:issued](https://w3c.github.io/dxwg/dcat/#Property:resource_release_date) - date of formal issuance (e.g., open file publication)
 19. [dct:modified](https://w3c.github.io/dxwg/dcat/#Property:resource_update_date) - most recent date on which the item was changed, updated or modified
+19. [prov:wasGeneratedBy](https://www.w3.org/TR/prov-o/#wasGeneratedBy) - the survey or other activity that generated the report (the completion of production of a new entity by an activity).
+Created as a link to that survey.
+19. [prov:wasAttributedTo](https://www.w3.org/TR/prov-o/#wasAttributedTo) - the company or individual who submitted the report (attribution is the ascribing of an entity to an agent).

 ### [Distribution](https://w3c.github.io/dxwg/dcat/#Class:Distribution) properties not shown in the diagram: